MesserLab/ResistanceInGeneDrives/README.md

 # Reducing resistance allele formation in CRISPR/Cas9 gene drives

-Files and scripts used to simulate and plot the evolutionary dinameics of resistance allele formation in CRISPR gene drives.
+Files and scripts used to simulate and plot the evolutionary dynamics of resistance allele formation in CRISPR gene drives.

 **Citation:** Jackson Champer, Jingxian Liu, Suh Yeon Oh, Riona Reeves, Anisha